Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Actress Maria Teresa Ruta “ties the knot” with her husband on the Star Flyer

-That is… if you are easy-going, active and open to new experiences; like the intimacy of a small ship and the romance of sailing; can be happy squeezing into a small cabin; want to escape the crowds; and can do without a casino, show lounges and other amenities typically found on bigger ships.
+That is… if you’re easy-going, active and open to new experiences; like the intimacy of a small ship and the romance of sailing; don’t mind cozy cabins; and can do without a casino and big-ship bells and whistles.

 This was our fourth Star Clippers cruise – and we can’t wait for our next!